 Myanmar is known as the “land of rubies” and is a major producer of not only rubies but also sapphire and jade.
 About 90% of the world’s rubies originate from Myanmar.

-Total trade with the EU amounted to €4,649 million in 2022.
-With a share of 11.4%, the EU is Myanmar's fourth most important trading partner, which is mainly driven by the importance of the European market as an export destination.
-19.5% of products from Myanmar go to the European market.
+Total trade with the EU amounted to €3.2 billion in 2023.
+With a share of 11%, the EU is Myanmar's third most important trading partner, which is mainly driven by the importance of the EU market as an export destination.
+19.5% of products from Myanmar go to the EU market (whereas the EU only supplies 2.4% of Myanmar's total imports).

 Despite increasing exports and preference utilisation, the export sector remains highly concentrated on apparel and clothing exports.
 This sector accounts for 74% of overall EU imports from Myanmar and 80% of preferential imports suggesting limited export diversification.
 Nonetheless, in more recent years Myanmar substantially increased exports from a number of smaller sectors, including for example tobacco, leather and plastic articles where exports more than tripled since 2016.

 The EU has started the "enhanced engagement" with Myanmar due to concerns with the country's overall adherence to human and labour rights as covered by the 15 core conventions included in the GSP regulation.
 The unilateral trade preferences under the GSP are conditional on the adherence to and the respect of fundamental human and labour rights as specified in the 15 fundamental conventions included in the GSP regulation.
 Myanmar has signed or ratified 8 of these fundamental conventions, most recently the ILO Minimum Age Convention in June 2020.
 The EU’s enhanced engagement predominantly focusses on the human rights related situation in the country.
 More particularly, the EU urges Myanmar to ensure human rights violators are being held accountable, to strengthen the cooperation with the UN, to improve the situation of internally displaced persons, to address hate speech and discrimination and enhance the freedom of expression.
 Moreover, related to the serious violence against the Rohingya in some parts of the country, the EU requires Myanmar to ensure full humanitarian access to these areas and to permit refugees a safe, voluntary and dignified return to their places of origin.
-Labour rights, particularly related to the elimination of forced and child labour is another area of concern and is being addressed by the enhanced engagement both on the practical as well as the legislative level.
+Labour rights, particularly related to the elimination of forced and child labour, is another area of concern and is being addressed by the enhanced engagement both on the practical as well as the legislative level.
 Until now, Myanmar signals a general readiness to act on the areas of concern.
 Myanmar has collected evidence to determine individual responsibility related to human rights violations and has enhanced cooperation with the UN and signalled willingness to ratify additional conventions.
 Progress can also be noted in the area of labour rights as Myanmar ratified an additional ILO convention to tackle child labour more effectively.
 Nonetheless, challenges remain particularly with regards to the situation of internally displaced persons, humanitarian access and hate speech towards minorities.